Ashley Kafka: DC crossover

-In the Marvel/DC crossover Spider-Man & Batman, Doctor Kafka was present when behavioral psychiatrist Doctor Cassandra Briar attempted to use Carnage as the test subject for a chip that would essentially lobotomise the homicidal instincts of dangerous patients, Kafka objecting to the treatment in the belief that she could still reach Kasady through conventional therapy (Spider-Man doubted this philosophy but agreed with her objections to Briar's work).
+In the Marvel/DC crossover Spider-Man & Batman, Kafka was present when behavioral psychiatrist Cassandra Briar attempted to use Carnage as the test subject for a chip that would lobotomize the homicidal instincts of dangerous patients, Kafka objecting to the treatment in the belief that she could still reach Kasady through conventional therapy.

+Earth-71290

+On Earth-71290, Ashley Kafka works at Ravencroft where she has Edward Whelan as her assistant.
+Web-Weaver enlisted them to help hide the Great Web of Life and Destiny from the Sinister Squadron.
+When Some of the spider-themed heroes arrived to make sure it is safe, the Sinister Squadron arrived with their leader Madame Web (an unidentified reality version of May Parker) causing Ashley and Edward to flee.

 MC2

-In the MC2 reality, Ashley Kafka ended up falling in love with and marrying John Jameson (son of J. Jonah Jameson) and together they had a son named 'Jack'.
-Jack became the costumed adventurer known as "The Buzz" without them knowing.
+In the MC2 reality, Ashley Kafka married John Jameson, with whom she had a son named Jack.
+Jack became a costumed adventurer known as "The Buzz" without them knowing.